AdobeDocs/commerce-merchant-services.en/help/live-search/storefront-popover-styling.md

 ## Working with a modified theme {#working-with-modified-theme}

-The storefront popover can be used with a customized [theme](https://devdocs.magento.com/guides/v2.3/frontend-dev-guide/themes/theme-overview.html) that inherits the required files from *Luma*.
+The [!DNL storefront popover] can be used with a customized [theme](https://devdocs.magento.com/guides/v2.3/frontend-dev-guide/themes/theme-overview.html) that inherits the required files from *Luma*.
 The `top.search` block in the `header-wrapper` of the `Magento_Search` module must not be modified.

 ```html
 <referenceContainer name="header-wrapper">